 The programme will help participants to;

 We would like to remind services that the following is outlined in Appendix 1 (page 16) of the ECCE funding agreement.

 The Approved Provider will engage with the City and County Childcare Committee (CCC) around participation in the Diversity, Equality and Inclusion Charter and Guidelines training.

 This 15 hour free training programme for educators has been developed around the Charter and Guidelines.

 It explores a wide variety of challenges facing early childhood services that can inhibit or prevent services operating in a fully inclusive manner.
 Challenges such as prejudice, real representation of all children in an early childhood service, strategies to promote inclusive practice and how to draw up an Inclusion policy for your early childhood service are all explored.
 The programme uses the strength based Anti-Bias approach throughout.

-The next suite of workshops will take place in Laragh on the following dates:
+The next course will be held on the following dates: